Mathilde Krim Fellowships in Biomedical Research

 • Facilitate the exceptional postdoctoral researcher’s transition to an independent career in HIV/AIDS research within an academic institution or nonprofit organization

-• Support two years of postdoctoral biomedical research (phase I)
+• Support up to two years of postdoctoral biomedical HIV research (Phase 1)

-• Provide the possibility of one additional year of research funding during the first year of an independent research position (phase II)
+• Provide the possibility of one additional year of research funding during the first year of an independent research position at an academic institution or nonprofit organization (Phase 2)

 Applicant Eligibility and Qualifications